 Go for it!

-Get in touch with that little boy or little girl and color your face off.
+Get in touch with that little boy or little girl and colour your face off.

-Coloring taps into the right side of our brain which connects to our emotion brain.
+Colouring taps into the right side of our brain which connects to our emotional brain.

 The point of the exercise is to ‘discharge emotion’.
 So, go ahead, get it up and get it out.
-Find a safe quiet place and draw the memory and then color, color, color.
+Find a safe quiet place and draw the memory and then colour, colour, colour.
 You don’t need to be an artist.
-Draw stick people, shapes, or use colors to represent people.
+Draw stick people, shapes, or use colours to represent people.

 Bring the picture to your therapist and explain the memory.
 If no emotion comes upkeep returning to the memory with a drawing.
 You can even do it with your therapist.